Fusion86/UU-INFONW/notes.md

 **Course note**
 Page table directory: a list of all available pages in the system, together with their access rights (read/write), protection etc.

+## Memory - Virtual Memory

+The Memory Controller Hub (Northbridge) translates the virtual address into a physical address.

+The pages of a program are stored in the Paged Memory Table (PMT).
+Each program has its own PMT.

+// TODO: Which steps are required to access a memory page, and which steps are required to load and replace a memory page.

+### Swapping advantages and disadvantages

+Pros

+- Have more memory available than is physically present on the computer

+Cons

+- Swapping is very slow, as the 'extra' memory is actually just borrowed HDD space.
+And because HDDs are slower than RAM (a lot slower) this is also very noticeable in the program (e.g. it might appear to freeze).

+Note: nowadays you almost never run into a scenario where a pc would need to actually use it's swap space.

 ## CPU – Layout

 ### What's the purpose of the control unit